romanowski/blog/kleisli.md

 }
 ```

 Business logic governing operations on production lots lies in, as you can imagine, `ProductionLotsService`.
 Let's say you can perform three operations in this system.
-You can start production of a production lot, revoke production lot status and reassign production lot to a different worker.
+You can start production of a production lot, revoke production lot (change its current status and clear other properties) and reassign production lot to a different worker.
 Obviously these operations need to perform some kind of validations (eg. you cannot reassign production lot to the same worker it already has), interact with db etc.

 TODO: link to GitHub
 ```scala